 B-uhr, Navitimer & GMT Master

 In (1941), Lange & Sohne, who was the primary supplier of wristwatches to German combat pilots, could not deliver enough watches to fill the demand.
 So, the German government demanded five manufacturers to build B-uhr (“Beobachtungs-uhr” or “Pilot”) watches which were anti-magnetic, highly legible, and able to be chronometer certified.
-The five companies who produced the original pilot watches are IWC, Lange & Söhne, Laco, Wempe, and Stowa.
+The five companies that produced the original pilot watches are IWC, Lange & Söhne, Laco, Wempe, and Stowa.

-Over a decade later, Breitling launched the Navitimer in (1952), with the now famous slide rule bezel designed for pilots to make crucial in air navigational calculations.
+Over a decade later, Breitling launched the Navitimer in (1952), with the now-famous slide rule bezel designed for pilots to make crucial in air navigational calculations.

 By (1954), at a time when long-haul transatlantic flights were becoming more prevalent, Rolex launched the GMT Master designed in collaboration with Pan AM Airways.
 The key feature of the watch was that the wearer could easily track different time zones simultaneously.

-Breguet developed their first prototype chronograph Type 20 wristwatches in the 1950s.
-And in (1958) the French Aéronavale, which was the naval air arm of the French Navy, commissioned Breguet to create a series of 500 numbered piece, all with “BREGUET MARINE NATIONALE AERONAUTIQUE NAVALE” engraved on the solid caseback.
+Breguet developed its first prototype chronograph Type 20 wristwatches in the 1950s.
+And in (1958) the French Aéronavale, which was the naval air arm of the French Navy, commissioned Breguet to create a series of 500 numbered pieces, all with “BREGUET MARINE NATIONALE AERONAUTIQUE NAVALE” engraved on the solid caseback.
 Five other watchmakers were also commissioned to create Type 20 and Type 21 watches for use by French Navy pilots.